Panorama Orthopedics & Spine Center

 With about 4,000 physicians considered as referral sources locally or within the state of Colorado, Panorama was already using Marketware as a central repository for taking notes and documenting interactions to referring with physicians.

-To be more strategic in their approach to winning physician referrals over from their competitors, they needed to know:
+To be more strategic in their approach to winning physician referrals over their competitors, they needed to know:

 • What percentage of business did their competitor currently get from the two commercial payers?